XeroAPI/XeroAPI.Net/README.md

 1. Download the source code from github and compile yourself:
  **https://github.com/XeroAPI/XeroAPI.Net**

-2. Download into Visual Studio using NuGet powershell command:
+2. Download directly into Visual Studio using the NuGet powershell command:
  **PM&gt; Install XeroAPI.Net**

 Usage
 -----

-There is are sample projects in the git repository that have example usage:
+There are sample projects in the git repository show how to use the library:

 1. **XeroApi.Console** - A console app that can run in public, private or partner mode.
 2. **XeroApi.MvcWebApp** - An ASP.Net MVC2 web app that runs in partner mode.